Bike Orlando

 Orlando Urban Trail South Extension

-To the south and currently not connected to the original trail is an extension along S. Division St. from W. Gore St. to W. Michigan Ave.
+To the south and currently not connected to the trail at Church St. is an extension along S. Division St. from W. Gore St. to W. Michigan Ave.
 This provides a link to the SoDo District, SunRail and Amtrak service, and Orlando Health facilities, with a spur along Columbia St. The trail (formerly a narrow sidewalk) follows S. Division through a business and industrial district with multiple road crossings and business entrances, so bicyclists will need to stay alert.

 Orlando Urban Trail...
 North from Loch Haven Park